We have put together the following list of resources to help supplement your curriculum while visiting Venetucci Farm.

 Seed Savers Exchange: This Iowa non-profit has been involved in keeping heirloom seed varieties viable for over 30 years.
 A great source for seeds and information.

-Global Crop Diversity Trust: A fascinating site with information about the Svalbard Global Seed Vault.
+Crop Trust: A fascinating site with information about the Svalbard Global Seed Vault.

 Native Seeds/ S E A R C H: This seed bank focuses more on the southwest.
 It has active programs supporting local Native American communities, who in many cases developed these varieties of seeds.